Study Format

 Domestic Students

-Summer 2024 Application Due | Classes Start May 6,2024
+Spring 2025 Application Due | Classes Start Jan.
+6, 2025

 The Master of Arts in Teaching: Secondary Education is designed to deliver outstanding teacher preparation.
 Upon successful completion of degree requirements, candidates are eligible for a Professional Educator License (PEL) with a Secondary Education Endorsement and a content area endorsement from the State of Illinois for Grades 9 through 12.
 Concordia’s program emphasizes the following:

-• development of core competencies in instructional planning, delivery and assessment
+• Development of core competencies in instructional planning, delivery and assessment

-• respect and support for diversity in educational settings
+• Respect and support for diversity in educational settings

-• how to ethically lead learning
+• Learning how to lead ethically

-• the role of standards within the profession
+• The role of standards within the profession

-• the commitment to continuous improvement
+• The commitment to continuous improvement

-• the importance of reflective practice
+• The importance of reflective practice

-• development of collaborative relationships to serve the learning of every student
+• Development of collaborative relationships to serve the learning of every student

 Admission and Program Requirements see Curriculum page for additional requirements